shermanhung/shermanhung.github.io/_portfolio/portfolio-6.md

 ---
 title: "Drum Covers"
-excerpt: "This folder contains drum covers performed by me, primarily focused on progressive metal music.<br/>"
+excerpt: "This folder contains drum covers performed by me, primarily focused on progressive metal music.
+These experiences strengthened my musical training by giving me practical insight into how drum sounds interact within a full mix, while also deepening my understanding of audio engineering, music production software, and video editing. <br/>"
 collection: portfolio
 ---